DickBaker/SampleHttpClient/README.md

 https://learn.microsoft.com/en-gb/dotnet/core/whats-new/dotnet-8/runtime#serialization

 ### James Newton-King
-From Wellington (New Zealand) James joined Microsoft Q2 2018 and works as PM/Principal Software Engineer in Singapore, kept busy on other duties although he continues as owner of these repos, probably unrealistic to expect JN-K to expend more significant effort obviously as OSS there are many other contributors and experts worldwide who will continue to carry the flame https://github.com/JamesNK/Newtonsoft.Json/ https://github.com/JamesNK/Newtonsoft.Json.Schema/
+From Wellington (New Zealand) James joined Microsoft Q2 2018 and works as PM/Principal Software Engineer in Singapore, kept busy on other duties although he continues as owner of these repos, probably unrealistic to expect JN-K to expend more significant heroic effort obviously as OSS there are many other contributors and experts worldwide who will continue to carry the flame https://github.com/JamesNK/Newtonsoft.Json/ https://github.com/JamesNK/Newtonsoft.Json.Schema/

 ## SampleHttpClient repo (OSS)
-This repo was originally written by Jeffrey T. Fritz in 2018 based on netcoreapp2.2 and Json.NET 12.0.1 (27-Nov-2018) however [given the above directions] it seemed appropriate to modernise the repo to STJ, hence this Issue and PR
+This repo was originally written by Jeffrey T. Fritz in 2018 based on **netcoreapp2.2** and **Json.NET 12.0.1** (27-Nov-2018) however [given the above directions] it seemed appropriate to modernise the repo to STJ, hence this Issue #2 and PR #3

 This revamp is intended to still be simple (replacing the Json.NET attributes/methods by STJ equivalents) but also accommodates the latest GitHub org schema.
-Hopefully this will help other developers who want to follow best practices.
+Hopefully this will help other developers who want to observe best practices.

 Developers may be aware of the Visual Studio menu options *E*dit, Paste *S*pecial, Paste **JSON** as classes [and equivalent Paste **XML** as classes], which is quick but
-- property names are lowercase, raising IDE1006 "Naming rule violation: These words must begin with upper case characters: X" warnings
+- property names are lowercase, raising **IDE1006** "Naming rule violation: These words must begin with upper case characters: X" warnings
 - lacks property attributes [e.g. **JsonProperty** for Json.NET or **JsonPropertyName** for STJ]
-- raises CS8618 "Non-nullable property 'X' must contain a non-null value when exiting constructor.
+- raises **CS8618** "Non-nullable property 'X' must contain a non-null value when exiting constructor.
 Consider declaring the property as nullable"

 For a better experience visit
 https://quicktype.io